Close

 The day-to-day management and business decisions of companies in our portfolio are the responsibility of their respective boards and management.
 Temasek does not direct their business decisions or operations.

-Effective board governance is fundamental to a company's success and long-term viability.
-Board directors have a fiduciary duty to safeguard the interests of their respective companies and those of shareholders as a whole.
-We rely on the boards of portfolio companies to set the company's strategy, supervise management's performance, exercise effective oversight, and be accountable to stakeholders for their decisions and outcomes of their actions.
+Effective board governance is fundamental to a company’s success and long-term viability.
+Board directors have a fiduciary duty to safeguard the interests of their respective companies and shareholders as a whole.
+We rely on the boards of portfolio companies to set strategy, supervise management’s performance, exercise effective oversight, and be accountable for their decisions and outcomes.

 We support the formation of high-calibre and effective boards.
-An effective board is one that displays independent judgement, a good mix of competencies and expertise, as well as diversity and accountability.
-We encourage our portfolio companies to conduct regular reviews of board succession plans, taking into consideration the changing needs of the company.
+An effective board demonstrates independent judgement, a strong mix of competencies and expertise, as well as diversity and accountability.
+We encourage the boards of our portfolio companies to regularly review board succession plans in line with their evolving strategies and operating environments.

-We support boards which are predominantly independent, comprising individuals with the requisite skills, experience, and attributes to significantly contribute to the success of the company.
-We advocate that the Chairman and CEO roles be held by separate persons, independent of each other, to ensure a healthy balance for independent decision-making, and a greater capacity for management supervision by the board.
+We support boards that are predominantly independent, comprising individuals with the requisite skills, experience, and attributes to significantly contribute to the success of the company.
+We advocate that the Chairman and CEO roles be held by separate persons to ensure a healthy balance for independent decision-making and effective oversight.

 Engagement